Łagów, Świętokrzyskie Voivodeship: History

 After the Partitions of Poland, Łagów briefly belonged to the Habsburg Empire, and since 1815 it was part of Russian-controlled Congress Poland.
-In the 1820s, the government of Congress Poland, on initiative of Stanisław Staszic, initiated the program of Old-Polish Industrial Region, together with construction of blast furnaces in Łagów.
+In the 1820s, the government of Congress Poland, on the initiative of Stanisław Staszic, initiated the program of Old-Polish Industrial Region, together with the construction of blast furnaces in Łagów.
 The program was abandoned due to the November Uprising.
-The town declined, and following the failed January Uprising, Russian government reduced it to the status of a village (1869), as a punishment for the support of Polish rebels.
+The town declined, and following the failed January Uprising, the Russian government reduced it to the status of a village (1869), as a punishment for the support of Polish rebels.
 In 1884, the population of Łagów was 2,000.

 The village, which in the Second Polish Republic belonged to Kielce Voivodeship, was seized by the Wehrmacht on September 7, 1939 (see Invasion of Poland).
 In late 1944, Łagów was located along front line, which resulted in almost complete destruction of the village, and the death of some 1,500 residents.

+Sights

 Among points of interest in Łagów there are: